IjzerenHein/famous-flex/docs/FlexScrollView.md

 ###flexScrollView.sequenceFrom(node)
 Sets the data-source (alias for setDataSource).

-This function is a shim provided for compatibility with the stock famo.us FlexScrollView.
+This function is a shim provided for compatibility with the stock famo.us Scrollview.

 **Params**